 TL;DR: CS 121 is a proof-based course that requires a certain level of mathematical maturity and comfort with discrete mathematics.
 One good way to gain this background is via CS 20, but (especially if you took Math 23/25/55) you can also pick up these concepts via the self study program listed below.
 The material below is useful for CS 124 as well.

 CS 121 expects students to have “experience in formal mathematics at the level of CS 20”.
 The main requirement is the ability to read, write (and hopefully even enjoy!) mathematical proofs, as well as comfort with (or the ability to pick up) notions from discrete mathematics such as sets, functions, logical operators, asymptotic growth, discrete probability and graphs.
 See below for more discussion on these topics, as well as advice on how to catch up on them.

-If you have not taken Math 23, Math 25, or Math 55, you can asses yourself by taking the following CS 20 placement test.
+If you have not taken Math 23, Math 25, or Math 55, you can asses yourself by taking the following CS 20 placement test or by attempting our Homework Zero.
 If you do not find the majority of the questions easy, you should probably take CS 20 before taking CS 121.
 See also below for the required background.

 The following is recommended for all students to go over as a way to prepare for the mathematical contents of CS 121:

 Mathematical background chapter: Regardless of whether you took CS 20 or other proof-based courses, you should read the Mathematical background chapter of the CS121 textbook (pdf version , see also html version) of the CS 121 text before the term begins.